Was My Baby’s Injury Medical Negligence?

-When a child suffers a serious birth injury, parents rightfully want to know what went wrong.
-If your child’s birth injuries occurred due to medical negligence on the part of the doctor or other medical professional, you may be able to hold the doctor or healthcare provider legally liable through a medical malpractice claim.
+When a child suffers a serious birth injury, parents want to know what went wrong.
+If your child’s birth injuries were due to negligence on the part of a doctor or other medical professional, you can hold them liable and get financial compensation through a medical malpractice claim.

-Tom Jacob, a medical malpractice attorney in Austin, Texas, explains that these cases are complex from the very start and require legal help.
-“Often, we have to explain that whether clients are even able to sue depends on various factors, such as state law,” he says.
+Tom Jacob, a medical malpractice attorney in Austin, Texas, explains that birth injury malpractice cases are complex from the very start and require legal help.
+“Often, we have to explain that whether clients are even able to sue depends on various factors, such as state law.”

 “This is probably the toughest question we get, and we go through a fairly extensive process to determine whether their case is one we can take.
 It’s important for clients to seek out experienced lawyers because if your lawyer doesn’t do the work upfront, that could mean trouble for your case down the line.”

-Birth injury baby cases are extremely complex medically, and are very expensive to prosecute.
-It is usually necessary to retain expert witnesses from multiple specialties to prove that the injury resulted from the negligence of the health care provider, as opposed to genetic or other factors.
-A medical malpractice attorney can help by reviewing the child’s medical records, and retaining one of more experts to see if the case is viable.
+Birth injury baby cases are extremely complex medically, and are very expensive to prosecute… A medical malpractice attorney can help by reviewing the child’s medical records, and retaining one of more experts to see if the case is viable.

 Glenn W. Cunningham